I Am the Movie: Release

 I Am the Movie was first released in the summer of 2002, as a hand-packaged floppy disk; the band cut open floppy disks and packed a CD-R inside.
 These were available on the band's website and at their concerts.
 Pierre estimated that 3,000 copies of this edition were sold.
 By the end of 2002, the band began receiving offers from various record labels, including Universal, Triple Crown Records, and Drive-Thru Records, and they performed at industry showcases.
 Meanwhile, Brett Gurewitz, founder of Epitaph Records, learned of the band from members of the group Matchbook Romance.
 He attended four of their shows in Los Angeles that Pierre later regarded as among his worst, as his voice was poor from constant touring.
 While they were interested in Universal, they chose to sign to Epitaph as they felt the contract was less restrictive and more honest.
 Eli Janney from Girls Against Boys helped the band secure management and a lawyer.
 Motion City became part of a slew of Epitaph signings, including Matchbook Romance Scatter the Ashes and From First to Last, amid concerns the Southern California label had strayed too far from its roots, and seemed "a little too emo."

 With more time and money available, the band returned to Red House for additional recording over a period of 12 days.
 Taylor re-recorded the bass lines for the entire album, while Pierre recorded more vocals and Johnson added more keyboard parts.
 They also took more time to properly mix the album, as they were unsatisfied with the hurried original mix.
 Prior to signing with Epitaph, the band wrote and recorded three new songs—"Perfect Teeth", "Modern Chemistry", and "Autographs & Apologies".
 These were initially slated for a split EP with Reggie and the Full Effect and Ultimate Fakebook which never saw release.
 They also recorded a new version of "Capital H", as they did not like how the original sounded.
 Epitaph chose the aforementioned songs for inclusion on the re-released I Am the Movie, while also cutting "1000 Paper Cranes" from the track listing to repurpose as a B-side.
 Don C. Tyler mastered the recordings at Precision Mastering in Hollywood, California.

 Epitaph re-released I Am the Movie on June 24, 2003.
 "The Future Freaks Me Out" was released to radio on September 16, 2003.

 Three different versions of this album exist.
 The original, unsigned release had eleven tracks.
 The first two versions of the album were housed in 5¼" floppy discs and their respective paper sleeves.
 The second floppy disc release also contains a credit card with a track listing.
-Four new tracks (marked with a *) were added for the Epitaph release.
+Four new tracks were added for the Epitaph release.
 These new tracks replaced "1000 Paper Cranes", which is not found in the regular version (but is included as a "bonus track" on the vinyl LP, briefly available from the band's website, and on the Japanese import).

 Track listing

+All songs written by Motion City Soundtrack.